Financial Assistance – Best Face Forward 2.0

 What is the timeline for getting notified?
 You will usually be notified within one week of submission of a completed application regarding the status of your application.
 If you have questions during the application phase, speak with your Sharsheret social worker for additional assistance.

 Who can I contact with questions?
-For questions about Best Face Forward 2.0, please contact Support Program Manager Stacey Butler at [email protected] or 866.474.2774.
+For questions about Best Face Forward 2.0, please contact the Support Program Manager at 866.474.2774.

 Getting Started – Wigs (cranial prosthesis)